aDecoy/rust-workshop/docs/docs/module2/3_ownership.md

 In Rust, every value has exactly one owner:
 - **Transfer of Ownership**: When you pass a value to a function or assign it to another variable, ownership transfers unless you explicitly borrow it (more on that later).
 - **Move Semantics**: Assigning a value to another variable moves it, making the original variable invalid.
-- **Copy Types**: Simple types like integers implement the `Copy` trait and are automatically copied instead of moved.
+- **Copy Types**: Types like integers implement the `Copy` trait and are automatically copied instead of moved.

 :::info